 We could really see potential in the product that we created and were incredibly pleased with the end result of the hackathon.
 We’re continuing to build on our work as a side project and you can read more about it on the projects page here or contact me to learn more.

-JISC very kindly covered our costs for the event - and a big thank you to Sue, Paul, Keith and the team for making it all possible.
-Thanks also to all the other teams in the competition, all the projects pitched were cool.
+Very kindly, JISC covered our costs for the event - thank you to them for inviting us to the event and giving us the opportunity.
+It was really fun to bump into the other team from Hull too, and meet Ollie and Luke to see their cool lecture engagement project.
+Thanks to all the other teams in the competition for keeping us on our toes, and the really cool end products you created.
 Harry has also done a write up of this event, that you can read here.